-The Gestalt Principles are a set of laws describe ‘how humans typically see objects by grouping similar elements, recognizing patterns and simplifying complex images’.
-The principles of grouping/ Gestalt laws of grouping) .
+The Gestalt Principles are a set of laws that describe ‘how humans typically see objects by grouping similar elements, recognizing patterns and simplifying complex images’.
+The principles of grouping / Gestalt laws of grouping.
 Gestalt psychologists argued that these principles exist because the mind has an innate disposition to perceive patterns in the stimulus based on certain rules.
-These principles are organized into five categories: Proximity, Similarity, Continuity, Closure, and Connectedness.
+These principles are organized into five categories: Proximity, Similarity, Continuity, Closure and Connectedness.

 Important psychologists- Max Wertheimer, Irvin Rock and Steve Palmer.
-Wertheimer’s laws come to be called the “Gestalt laws of grouping” i.e. “principles of grouping.
-Rock and Palmer helped to further Wertheimer’s research to explain human perception of groups of objects and how we perceive parts of objects and form whole objects on the basis of these.
+Wertheimer’s were called the “Gestalt laws of grouping” i.e. “principles of grouping”.
+Rock and Palmer helped Wertheimer in his research to explain human perception of groups of objects and how we perceive parts of objects and form whole objects on the basis of these.

 1. Principle/Law of Proximity

 - Refers to the way smaller elements are “assembled” in a composition.